Hit0908/KodeKloud-100-Days-Of-AWS/Day-26/README.md

 In this task, instead of manually logging into the server via SSH and typing installation commands one-by-one, you learn the art of **EC2 User Data**.
 User Data allows you to inject a bash script into the EC2 instance during its very first boot cycle, automatically installing and configuring Nginx before you even login.

+##JUST CREATE AN EC2 INSTANCE ALLOWING HTTP AND IN ADVANCED SETTINGS ADD THE SCRIPT ##

 ---

 ## 📜 User Data Automation Script